OUR TEAM

 JENNY DANIELL

 Attorney Daniell began practicing law in Massachusetts in 1985.
 Her areas of specialty include litigation in family law, employment and discrimination.
 She has advanced training in mediation and is also trained in collaborative law.
-Attorney Daniell was honored by the ACLU _with the David Burres award , Avvo awarded her the Client’s Choice Award in 2018.
-In 2018 she received trauma informed practice training so that in her litigation, mediation and collaborative law work she could better serve children, families and individuals.
+Attorney Daniell was honored by the ACLU with the David Burres award, Avvo awarded her the Client’s Choice Award in 2018.
+In 2018 she received trauma-informed practice training so that in her litigation, mediation and collaborative law work she could better serve children, families and individuals.
 Attorney Daniell began practicing law in Massachusetts in 1985.
 In order to serve families best Attorney Daniell, an experienced litigator, became an experienced mediator and collaborative attorney to offer additional effective tools to help you to fairly resolve conflicts.
-She also is experienced with the Family Resolution Specialty Court, which offers an inexpensive wholistic approach to conflict resolution.
-Her areas of specialization include in the area of family law:
+Attorney Jenny Daniell is trained in trauma-sensitive school practice and brings her knowledge to working with families as well.

 - Divorce